Frawaa78/AppTrack/README.md

 # AppTrack

 **AppTrack** is a web-based application management tool developed for the Yggdrasil project in Aker BP.
-Its purpose is to replace manual spreadsheets and fragmented documentation by offering a centralized a3.
-Configure database settings in `src/config/config.php`
+Its purpose is to replace manual spreadsheets and fragmented documentation by offering a centralized, structured application registry.
-4. Import database schema (see `docs/database.md`)
-5. Add missing columns if needed using `fix_database_schema.sql`
-6. Populate lookup tables with default values:structured application registry.

 ---